7 Ways to Increase Organic Reach on Social Media

 - Individual user’s past interaction with the page or post type affects visibility on News Feed

-You do not have to be an expert on social media, but having the basic knowledge of how it works is invaluable to the creation of your future posts.
+You do not have to be an expert on social media, but having the basic knowledge of how it works is invaluable to the creation of your future posts and expanding your social media reach.

 To create a strong content strategy for increasing organic reach on social media, you first need to understand the performance of past posts.
 This data tells you the organic impressions versus the paid impressions, as well as how many fans you reached and how many non-fans saw your post.
 You can also find out other information, including demographics of your fans.
 It is best to review the trends of your posts over a few weeks or even months.